- Summary

 The second written appeal must be accompanied by a written discussion (and demonstration) of accomplishments or changes made in the prior year that will allow the student to meet academic/financial aid progress.
 In addition, they must demonstrate how former mitigating circumstances will no longer impact their academic performance.

-Should the student have his/her second appeal denied, the student will be permanently dismissed from the University.
+Should the student have their second appeal denied, the student will be permanently dismissed from the University.
 The result of the second appeal (whether granted or denied) will be provided in writing to the student and recorded in the student's academic file by the University.

 A student who submits a written appeal and is granted the appeal will be placed on academic probation/financial at the start of the quarter and will remain on probation for the duration of the student’s academic plan.
 During the probationary period the student will be reviewed for academic progression quarterly.
 The determination for a student to return using Title IV funding is reviewed on a case-by-case basis.
 Students appeals may be granted with or without the use of Title IV funding.